rubensgomes/threadpool-cpp/README.md

 # Justification for this project

 NOTE:  This code is not fully tested, and should be considered under  development code.
+The source code that is provided are  mainly used for demonostrations and learning purposes only.

 This project contains the C++ source code of a thread pool management design.
 I mainly wrote this project as a fun learning experience in an attempt to